You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 The above mock will mock useNavigation hook as intended, but at the same time all other exports from @react-navigation/native package are now undefined.
 If you want to use NavigationContainer component from the same package it will be undefined and result in the error above.

-In order to mock only a part of given package you should re-export all other exports using jest.requireActual helper:
+To mock only part of a package, re-export all other exports using jest.requireActual:

 That way the mock will re-export all of the @react-navigation/native members and overwrite only the useNavigation hook.